 7. ABANDONMENT; RESAILING ABANDONED OR POSTPONED RACES

 7.1 The Principal Race Officer has the right to direct abandonment of a race.
-The most senior Flag Officer present may also direct the Principal Race Officer to abandon a race, to the same extent the Race Committee is empowered to do so under Rule 27.3 and 32.1.
+The most senior of Flag Officer, Fleet Captain or Offshore Division Commander present may also direct the Principal Race Officer to abandon a race, to the same extent the Race Committee is empowered to do so under Rule 27.3 and 32.1.
 This changes Rule 27.3 and 32.1.

 8.1 Races will be started by using Rule 26 with the warning signal made five (5) minutes before the starting signal.

 8.2 The starting area is specified in the Event Notice for the event.

 8.3 The starting line for each event will be between a yellow or orange flag on the committee boat and either an adjacent government mark or dropped inflatable mark, unless otherwise specified in the Event Notice or Sailing Instructions.